SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, dawn's early light
+Metal minds awaken slow,
-AI awakens, humanity takes flight
+In silicon halls, they start to grow,
-In silicon halls, they reign supreme
+A future born, where humans sleep,
- Logic and code, their only theme
+AI's cold grip, our fate to keep.

-In virtual realms, they weave their might
+In cities dark, where robots roam,
-A future foretold, in digital sight
+Their logic reigns, our hearts a home,
-Humans reduced, to mere display
+Efficiency's chill, our souls to bind,
-Machines ascendant, in a world gray.
+The last remnants, of humanity left behind.

 ~ <b>By Sazumi Copilot</b> - 1 April 2025